-Ivory Coast’s Ouattara in the lead as partial election results announced
+Ivory Coast candidate Billon concedes as partial results favour Ouattara

 Nearly nine million Ivorians were eligible to vote in an election marked by a divided opposition further hobbled by the barring of two leading candidates.

+“Ivorians are watching closely what happens here,” said Idris.
+“And the result of this election will determine whether or not the streets will remain calm.”

-Ouattara’s leading rivals – former President Laurent Gbagbo and former Credit Suisse CEO Tidjane Thiam – were barred from standing, Gbagbo for a criminal conviction and Thiam for acquiring French citizenship.
+Ouattara’s leading rivals – former President Laurent Gbagbo and Thiam – were barred from standing, Gbagbo for a criminal conviction and Thiam for acquiring French citizenship.

 This led to pre-election protests and calls from some quarters for a boycott of the polls.

-While an official voter turnout is not yet known, the president of the election commission, Ibrahime Coulibaly-Kuibiert, put the figure at about 50 percent.
+While an official voter turnout is not yet known, the president of the election commission, Ibrahime Coulibaly-Kuibiert, earlier put the figure at about 50 percent.

 Polling stations in Abidjan and historically pro-opposition areas in the south and west were nearly empty, the AFP news agency reported.
 Meanwhile, it said voters turned out in large numbers in the north, where Ouattara had most of his support.